smsohan/actionhook/README.md

 ActionHook.logger = Rails.logger
 ```

-For debugging, you can set the log level to `debug` for detailed information.
-Even in debug, the secure header values aren't logged, only the header names are mentioned.
+Set the log level to `debug` for detailed information.
+Even in debug, the secure header values aren't logged for accidental credential leakage, only the header names are mentioned.